See "Calendaring" below for the logistics of our next run!

 Cornellians in our running group are forming a charity fundraising team that does the Marine Corps Marathon together (but not running lock-step).
 Contact Maggie if interested!
 Use email: Librarian MS @ gmail .com (no spaces).
 Use Subject Line: "Cornell Club Runs Marathon"

 Stop Soldier Suicide is the charity around which we will form our Cornell team.
 But additionally, Maggie has contact information for people wishing to support the Alzheimers' Association team, instead.
-(For them, just do the best you can at fundraising, no punishment if your fundraising falls slightly short of goal $1000 per participant.
+(For them, just do the best you can at fundraising, no punishment if your fundraising falls slightly short of goal $1000 per participant.)

 It will be a blast and all we have to do is walk/run it at a pace of about 14 min. per mile and most fit people can do it!
 (Run a hundred strides, walk a hundred strides, REPEAT for 5 or 6 hours and you'll become a marathoner!
 Even if your strides are short and you're only 5'3.")

-Group photo opportunities: 7:10 at the bag drop truck for bib #10,000 with celebrity runner Coach Darrell General, AND at the beer tent lying across the finish line, approximately 2:15 pm.
+Group photo opportunities: 7:10 at the bag drop truck for bib #10,000 hopefully with celebrity runner Coach Darrell General, AND at the beer tent lying across the finish line, approximately 2:15 pm.
 Good luck to participants!

 Please let us know if, separately, you are running for a charity so that we can put Cornellians' efforts into the spotlight here.

-5K likely in Arlington (try to register well ahead to help organizers) to support a large number of Arington charitable organizations listed here.
+5K in Arlington (try to register well ahead to help organizers) to support a large number of Arington charitable organizations listed here.
 It's a charming, low-key event, great for families and teams that feel like dressing up.
-Also of note, the Alexandria Turkey Trot is more hard core and huge with elite runners competing, and it supports ALIVE!
-Registration.

 Fundrace for Back on my Feet - pledge to raise at least $2000.
 Apply here.